UCSF-CBI/c4/docs/howto/r.md

 ### Parallel processing in R

 If you have an R scripts, and it involves setting up a number of parallel workers in R, do _not_ use `ncores <- detectCores()` of the **parallel** package because it will result in your job hijacking _all_ cores on the compute node regardless of how many cores the scheduler has given you.
 Taking up all CPU resources without permission is really bad practice and a common cause for problems.
-A much better solution is to use `availableCores()` that is available in the **[future]** package, e.g. as `ncores <- future::availableCores()`.
+A much better solution is to use `availableCores()` that is available in the **[parallelly]** package, e.g. as `ncores <- parallelly::availableCores()`.
 This function is backward compatible with `detectCores()` while respecting what the scheduler has allocated for your job.

 ### Packages that require extra care